Michael O'Donoghue: Saturday Night Live

 On the pioneering late-night sketch comedy program Saturday Night Live (originally called NBC's Saturday Night), creator and executive producer Lorne Michaels hired him as a writer.
-O'Donoghue appeared in the first show's opening sketch as an English-language teacher, instructing John Belushi to repeat the phrases, "I would like to feed your fingertips to the wolverines,", "We are out of badgers.
+O'Donoghue appeared in the first show's opening sketch as an English-language teacher, instructing John Belushi to repeat the phrases, "I would like to feed your fingertips to the wolverines", "We are out of badgers.
 Would you accept a wolverine in its place?" and "'Hey!'
 Ned exclaimed.
 'Let's boil the wolverines.'" before suddenly dropping dead of a heart attack.

-He later made appearances in the persona of a Vegas-style "impressionist" who would pay great praise to showbiz mainstays such as talk show host Mike Douglas and singers Tony Orlando and Dawn—and then speculate how they would react if steel needles with real sharp points were plunged into their eyes.
+Later he made appearances in the persona of a Vegas-style "impressionist" who would pay great praise to showbiz mainstays such as talk show host Mike Douglas and singers Tony Orlando and Dawn—and then speculate how they would react if steel needles with real sharp points were plunged into their eyes.
 The shrieking fits that followed are believed to be inspired by O'Donoghue's real-life agonies from chronic migraine headaches.

 O'Donoghue, in reference to his refusal to write for Jim Henson's Land of Gorch sketches which appeared in the early years of SNL, quipped, "I won't write for felt."

 Later, O'Donoghue cultivated the persona of the grim "Mr. Mike", a coldly decadent figure who favored viewers with comically dark "Least-Loved Bedtime Stories" such as "The Little Engine that Died".
 One of his most notable SNL sketches is the Star Trek spoof "The Last Voyage of the Starship Enterprise" that was a tour-de-force for Belushi.

 In 1979, he produced a television special for NBC, featuring most of the SNL cast, called Mr. Mike's Mondo Video.
 Because of its raunchy content, the network rejected the program, which was then released as a theatrical film.

 O'Donoghue returned to SNL in 1981 when new executive producer Dick Ebersol needed an old hand to help revive the faltering series.
 O'Donoghue's volatile personality and mood swings made this difficult: his first day on the show he screamed at all the cast members, forcing everyone to write on the walls with magic markers.
 Catherine O'Hara was rumored to have quit SNL after a week and before appearing on-air due to O'Donoghue's volatility.
 O'Hara denied this account, saying she didn't feel comfortable in New York City and left to return to Second City Television.
 The only cast member O'Donoghue liked was Eddie Murphy, reportedly because Murphy was not afraid of him.
 According to the book Live from New York, O'Donoghue tried to shake things up on that first day by saying "this is what the show lacks" and spray-painting the word "DANGER" on the wall of his office.